BarHop

 • Daily Specials & Fire Sales: Through the Feed Tab, you are able to view all the active specials happening in your area to help you save money and discover new places!
 Bars can also push notifications directly to users who are out drinking in the area to alert them of “Fire Sale” specials which are limited time specials that may only last a few hours.

 • Feed: The Feed tab displays all daily specials on that particular day!
-Any active fire sales will appear on the top of your feed above the daily specials.
+Any active Fire Sales will appear on the top of your feed above the daily specials.
 You can also use the Feed tab to access your Shouts and Notifications.

 • Bar Profiles: Bar Profiles will display all relevant bar information including address, hours and operation, and any active fire sales and daily specials.
 You will also use the bars profile to access the Angel Shot Feature.